What Type Of Website Do You Need?

 This type of site helps your business raise or position your brand and tells your customers what you do and how you do it.

 Brochure sites vary in size from just a few pages to several dozen, functionality tends to be at the basic end of the scale with maybe a contact form or search function.

 These websites are used If you want to show off your work, your website needs to include a portfolio, some case studies or gallery.
 They are useful if customers want to see examples of your work to help them decide whether to buy from you or not.

 If your organisation; say a charity or government body needs to make information available online to service users or the general public this is the type of website to use, you need a well-organised site with a structure that’s easy to follow for everyone.

 If you’ve got a list of assets that change regularly, you’ll need a listings site.

 This type of website is often used by estate agents or car salesrooms, a listings site gets updated by the site administrator daily or weekly as properties or cars are sold or rented.

 If you’re running a holiday cottages business or running ticketed events such as yoga classes, you’re going to need facilities for users to make online bookings and payments, then this is the type of website to have.

 Will You Need To Change Your Content Often?

 Websites can be either be static, where the content never changes or have the content regularly updated, these or usually blogs or e-commerce type websites.
-The type of website that constantly updates its content is usually referred to as a CMS(content management system) website, CMS's such WordPress, Drupal or Perch are common.
+The type of website that constantly updates its content is usually referred to as a CMS(content management system) website, CMS’s such WordPress or Drupal are common.